Michael A. Steinmetz, Ph.D.

 Michael Steinmetz, Ph.D., directs the NEI Division of Extramural Science Programs, which oversees NEI grant funding at campuses and research organizations across the U.S. Previously, he directed the NEI Strabismus, Amblyopia, and Visual Processing Program, which supports research of how the brain receives and processes sensory input from the eye.

 Steinmetz first joined the NIH in 2003 at its Center for Scientific Review, first as a scientific review administrator and later as a referral officer.
 He is a graduate of the University of Michigan, where he majored in zoology and biological chemistry.
 He completed a master’s degree in biological sciences and a doctorate in physiology at Michigan State University.

-Steinmetz has served numerous trans-NIH and government-wide initiatives, including the NIH Director’s Pioneer and New Innovator award committees, NIH Blueprint committees and workgroups, the NIH and National Science Foundation Collaborative Research in Computational Neuroscience, and several Department of Defense vision research and medical committees and centers.
+At NIH, Steinmetz has served on numerous trans-NIH and government-wide initiatives, including the NIH Director’s Pioneer and New Innovator award committees, NIH Blueprint committees and workgroups, the NIH and National Science Foundation Collaborative Research in Computational Neuroscience, and several Department of Defense vision research and medical committees and centers.